Family Agreement Form on Alcohol

-As parents we have everyday opportunities to talk to our kids about alcohol.
-Here’s a few reasons why we should take advantage of those moments to share your expectations around not using alcohol and other drugs.
+Here’s a few reasons why parents should take advantage of everyday moments to share expectations around not using alcohol and other drugs.
+And a printable family agreement to help kids stay away from substance use.

 Source: “Talk.
 They Hear You” campaign, Substance Abuse and Mental Health Administration